What is the purpose of this document?

 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making.

-We will only share your personal information with the following third parties in order to provide and support our services, this being necessary for them to provide that service: IT service providers, insurers, auditors, professional advisors including solicitors and accountants, credit check agencies, legal publications and on our website (with your consent only).
+We will only share your personal information with the following third parties for the purposes of processing your application: IT service providers, insurers, auditors, professional advisors including solicitors and accountants, credit check agencies, legal publications and on our website (with your consent only).
 All our third-party service providers are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.
-Our duty to keep information about you and your affairs confidential is governed by law.
-We have to keep it confidential unless we need to disclose it in the course of providing our service to you; or you consent to us disclosing it to a particular person; or we are legally required to disclose it.

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need-to-know.
 They will only process your personal information on our instructions and they are subject to a duty of confidentiality.